• Home

-Ten years ago this fall I started the masters program in speech pathology at Northwestern University.
-I was just coming off of a year of undergraduate prerequisites in speech therapy from Northern Illinois University.
-I love being a speech path and working with children with communication disorders.
-I like to think that I made a difference, but I know that my students have changed my life at least as much as I have changed theirs.
+Being a speech path and working with children with communication disorders is great.
+I like to think that I made a difference.
+But I know that my students have changed my life at least as much as I have changed theirs.
 When I look back specifically at graduate school, I realize that there were some things that I might have done differently if I knew what I know now.
 Hindsight is always 20/20, but here goes:

 1) Taking on too much debt

 But Northwestern University cost way more.
 In fact, Northwestern’s tuition cost three times more than Northern Illinois’s tuition for the identical degree.
-Yes, I have an amazing top shelf masters degree that gets me a lot of positive comments during interviews, but eight years into the profession, I’m only half-way through paying off my masters.
+Yes, I have an amazing top shelf masters degree that gets me a lot of positive comments during interviews.
+But eight years into the profession, I’m only half-way through paying off my masters.
 If I had gone to Northern Illinois I would have paid off my degree several years ago.

 One reason to choose a masters program like Northwestern is if you are planning to leave the state.
 At the time I enrolled I thought maybe we would move and that a masters from Northwestern University would have more name recognition in other states (one really good reason to go to a program ranked high nationally).
 I loved how many masters students at Northwestern were from out-of-state.
 I met so many interesting people.
 But I haven’t left the state and have since put down roots in Illinois.
 A masters from NIU would have been sufficient.